OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 3. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph at the start of the document.

-4. Select some text.
-Selecting the phrase "Click-to-Run" will make the most sense. *Be careful not to include the preceding or following space in the selection.*
+4. Within the document, select the phrase "Click-to-Run". *Be careful not to include the preceding or following space in the selection.*

 5. Choose the **Insert Abbreviation** button.
 Note that " (C2R)" is added.
 Note also that at the bottom of the document a new paragraph is added with the entire expanded text because the new string was added to the existing range.

-6. Select some text.
-Selecting the phrase "Office 365" will make the most sense. *Be careful not to include the preceding or following space in the selection.*
+6. Within the document, select the phrase "Office 365". *Be careful not to include the preceding or following space in the selection.*

 7. Choose the **Add Version Info** button.
 Note that "Office 2019, " is inserted between "Office 2016" and "Office 365".
 Note also that at the bottom of the document a new paragraph is added but it contains only the originally selected text because the new string became a new range rather than being added to the original range.

-8. Select some text.
-Selecting the word "several" will make the most sense. *Be careful not to include the preceding or following space in the selection.*
+8. Within the document, select the word "several". *Be careful not to include the preceding or following space in the selection.*

 9. Choose the **Change Quantity Term** button.
 Note that "many" replaces the selected text.